Darialyphia/clashing_destiny_v2/packages/client/src/tutorial/how-to-play.md

 Artifacts are attached to your Hero and enhance their performance in battle or give them new abilities.
 Every Artifact has a **durability** stat, When it reaches 0, the artifact is removed and sent to the **Discard pile**.

-there are 3 types of artifacts: Weapons, Armors and Relics.
-A hero can only have one of each type equiped at the same time.
-If another one is equiped, the previous one is considered destroyed and is sent to the **Discard pile**
+Players can have a maximum of 3 artifact equiped at the same time.If another one is equiped, they chose one to destroy and send to the **Discard pile**.

-##### Weapons

-Weapons have an attack stat.
-Your hero's attack is increased by that amount while it is equipped.

-Weapons lose 1 durability after your hero attacks.

-##### Armor

-Armor prevent your hero from taking damage.

-Armors lose durability when your hero takes damage, equal to the damage taken.

-##### Relic

-Relics do not lose durability by default, but they usually have an activated ability that consumes one or more durability.

-#### Attacks

-Attack cards are a secondary way to attack with your hero.
-Like spells, they go straight to the discard pile upon use.

-Using an Attack card will immediately transition you to the combat phase, with your Hero declaring the attack.

-Like any othern normal attack, upon playing the attack card, your hero will be exhausted.

-#### Locations

-Locations are cards that provide various bonus or effects to your side of the board.
-Only one Location card can be active on one side of the board.
-If another one is played, the current one is first sent to the Discard pile.

 #### Card Affinity

 A card has an **Affinity** associated to it.
-There are many affinities in the game, such as fire, frost, arcane, shadow, etc...If a player plays a card for which they haven't unlocked the affinity, their Hero will take 1 damage.
-In addition, some cards can have part , or the totality, of their effect gated behind having unlocked their affinity.
+There are many affinities in the game, such as fire, frost, arcane, shadow, etc...
+To play a card, its player must have unlocked the corresponding affinity.

+A player can unlock affinities through Destiny cards.
+The Destiny cost of Affinity Destiny Card increases by 1 for every unlocked affinity.

 ### Destiny Deck Cards